Ant-Tech-Project/Gulzat/Git_notes/README_1day.md

 1. Define Version Control
 Short: "Version control is a system that tracks changes in software code.
 It helps multiple developers collaborate, keeps a history of changes, allows for easy branching and merging, and provides benefits like rollback, reproducibility, and automated testing for better code quality."
-Long" Version control, also known as source control or revision control, is a system and methodology used in software development to manage changes to the source code, documents, and other files associated with a project.
+Long: Version control, also known as source control or revision control, is a system and methodology used in software development to manage changes to the source code, documents, and other files associated with a project.
 The primary goal of version control is to track and coordinate modifications made by multiple contributors over time, enabling collaboration, maintaining a history of changes, and facilitating the management of different versions of a project.
 Key aspects of version control include:
 1. **History Tracking:**
    - Version control systems (VCS) keep a historical record of changes made to files over time.
 Each change, or "commit," is documented with details such as the author, timestamp, and a description of the modifications.